 Health care and special needs in detention

 Moreover, the Reception Decree provides that asylum seekers with health problems incompatible with the detention conditions cannot be detained and, after the amendment made by Decree Law 13/2017 and L 46/2017, it also establishes the incompatibility of detention for vulnerable people, as defined by Article 17 of the Reception Decree.
 Within the socio-health services provided in the CPR, a periodical assessment of the conditions of vulnerability requiring special reception measures must be ensured.
 The Prefectures are obliged to ensure coordination with local health authorities to ensure access to medical services ex art.
-35 of the Consolidated Act on Immigration; art.
-3 of the CIE then foresees the stipulation of dedicated Memorandum of understanding (MoU).
+35 of the Consolidated Act on Immigration.
+Art.
+3 of the new Directive of the Ministry of the Interior of May 2022 provides for a medical examination of suitability for life in the CPR to be issued by the competent ASL prior to entry into the facility, or in case the person enter without having had the visit “the examination must be repeated within 24 hours of entering the CPR by the doctor from the ASL with which the Prefecture headquarters of the CPR has entered into a special protocol.”
+The certification of the medical visit shall be forwarded to the Judge’s file of the validation of detention.

 Health care inside CPRs should be considered “complementary” (not substitutive) to services provided by the National Health Service, implying a necessary link with the latter.
 This connection should be guaranteed by the above-mentioned MOUs between the relevant Prefecture and the local ASL, which are essential to guarantee a timely access of the detainees to ASL health facilities and periodical inspections of the health authority inside the centres.
 However, these MOUs are often not adequately implemented.
 In Turin and Brindisi, despite the existence of MoUs, no inspections have ever been carried out by the ASL in the Centres to verify the hygienic and sanitary conditions, the quality of sanitary services and of the food administered.
-A similar situation has already led to critical consequences in 2019 in Caltanissetta, where, despite the existence of a MoU since 2015, no connection with the national health service was established, which resulted in a critical situation of degradation and insalubrity of the facilities, not monitored by the Local Health Authority.
-Only after a reminder from the Guarantor did the health authority carry out inspections in that centre, concluding that it was necessary to proceed with its closure, given existent risk factors around the health of the detainees.
 In Milan, for a long time the absence of a MoU has impaired access of detained persons to health services; only in July 2021, after countless interventions by the National Guarantor, civil society associations and some parliamentarians, the Prefecture of Milan signed two MoU with the ASL of Milan: one being aimed at the detainees’ access to the SSN and inspection activities by health authorities.
 This MOU run from 1 July 2021 to 31 December 2021.
 The other is aimed at issuing a STP code to detainees who do not have it and runs from 1 July 2021 to 30 June 2022.
 However, it is not clear why such strict time limits have been set for their validity.
 It seems unreasonable to have waited so long for the finalisation of a MOU between the health authorities and the Prefecture of Milan and then to only provide for a period of operation of six months and one year respectively, of those instruments.

 The lack of adequate supervision by local health authorities resulted even more evident in the context of the COVID-19 pandemic.
 ASGI and other civil society organisations have repeatedly called out local health authorities to play a more active role in the supervision of health and sanitary conditions in CPRs.